What if I am arrested for DUI in Bucks County?

 If a local Bucks County Police officer or a Pennsylvania State Police officer determines that there is probable cause that you have been drinking and driving, you will be arrested.

-You will then be placed into ‘custody’, whereby you are put into handcuffs, put into the back of a police vehicle or detained at the police station.
+You will then be placed into ‘custody’, whereby you will be put into hand cuffs, put into the back of a police vehicle or detained at the police station.
 While in custody, if the police officer asks you questions about the incident, you have the right to remain silent.
-Unfortunately, from the point of the arrest until the time you are released, you are not permitted to be counseled by a lawyer.
+You may not be provided with your Miranda warnings, but once you are in custody you do not have to answer any questions from a police officer.

-If you are not processed immediately, you will receive a summons in the mail which lists all of your charges.
-You will be required to go back to the police station to be formally processed.
-The mail packet you receive from the court will include instructions for how and where to be processed.
+Often times you will not receive your charges on the date of your arrest, but will receive a summons in the mail which lists all of your charges and your court date.
+You may be required to go back to the police station to be formally processed if this was not done on the date of your arrest.
+The mailing you receive from the court will include instructions for how and where to be processed.
 This processing must be completed prior to your Bucks County Preliminary Hearing.

 You should consult with an experienced DUI attorney as soon as you are arrested for advice on how to navigate the early stages of the DUI process.